 A continuation of CHE 151.
 Topics include: solution concentrations and properties; chemical kinetics; gas and solution phase chemical equilibrium including solubility; acids; and bases; thermodynamics; electrochemistry.
 Three class hours, three laboratory hours.
 (SUNY-NS)

 A modern treatment of organic chemistry which integrates fact and theory.
 The study of structure and its relation to properties, reactions, and reaction mechanisms is emphasized.
 Both aliphatic and aromatic compounds are studied in the first semester along with an introduction to stereochemistry and conformational analysis.
 The laboratory experiences include syntheses of a variety of organic compounds with an emphasis on basic laboratory techniques.
 The fundamental techniques of infrared spectroscopy and gas chromatography are also introduced.
 Three class hours, four laboratory hours.

 Prerequisite: CHE 152 with a grade of C- or higher.

 A continuation of the study of different classes of organic compounds.
 The interpretation of infrared and nuclear magnetic resonance spectra is emphasized.
 The laboratory is a continuation of CHE 251 laboratory with an extensive introduction to qualitative organic analysis.
-Spring semester only.
 Three class hours, four laboratory hours.

 Prerequisite: CHE 251 with a grade of C- or higher, or permission of instructor.